jjserranogarcia/SQL_Project_Data_Job_Analysis/README.md

 ### 1. Top-Paying Data Analyst & Business Analyst Jobs: ###

- The highest-paying roles in the EU for data analysts and business analysts offer impressive salaries up to $200,000.
+The highest-paying roles in the EU for data analysts and business analysts offer salaries up to $200,000.
 Many of these positions are categorized under the title of Research Engineer.

 ### 2. Skills for Top-Paying Jobs: ###